cfn-sphere/simple-container-runtime-ami/README.md

-# Simple Container Runtime AMI
+# Simple Container Runtime AMI (SCR-AMI)

 This project creates an AWS EC2 Image containing simple-container-runtime ready to run something configured by instance user-data.
+See https://github.com/cfn-sphere/simple-container-runtime for details about SCR itself!

+## Introduction

+Architectural decisions are documented in **doc/adr**

+- The AMI is designed to use Amazon Linux as a base system
+- Hashicorps Packer (https://www.packer.io) is used to build the AMI
+- Ansible (https://www.ansible.com) is used for everything done to manipulate the base AMI

 ## Build